Oujda Oriental, Morocco Travel Guide

 Many nationalities enjoy visa-free entry for stays up to 90 days.
 This includes citizens from EU member states, the United States, Canada, Australia, New Zealand, Japan, the United Kingdom, and several GCC countries.
 If your nationality falls under this list, a visa is not necessary for a short tourist visit.

-Certain documents are universally necessary for entry into Morocco, regardless of visa requirements.
+Certain documents are universally necessary for getting into Morocco, regardless of visa requirements.

-There are no general entry fees for tourists when you arrive in Morocco.
+There are there are no general entry fees for visitors when you arrive in Morocco.
 The border control procedures at Oujda Angads Airport (OUD) or any other entry point is straightforward.
-You present your passport to an immigration officer, who may ask about the purpose and duration of your visit.
+You present your your passport to an immigration officer, who may ask about the purpose and duration of your visit.
 You usually receive an entry stamp in your passport.

 Oujda has options for various budgets, from frugal backpacking to more luxurious experiences.